Discover the Diversity: A Guide to Portuguese Grape Varieties

-Barolo can genuinely claim to be the King of Italian wines; produced in the Northern Italian region of Piedmont from that most individual of grapes – Nebbiolo.
+Barolo can genuinely claim to be the King of Italian wines, produced in the Northern Italian region of Piedmont from that most individual of grapes – Nebbiolo.
 The wine offers a unique structure of mouth-filling acidity and tannin with an aroma and flavor of remarkable delicacy.
 It is the ultimate expression of the Nebbiolo grape and, most definitely, a connoisseur wine.

 In the south of the Piedmont region are the Langhe hills.
-SouthEast of the Tanaro River and southwest of Alba, we find the small appellation of Barolo.
+South East of the Tanaro River and southwest of Alba, we find the small appellation of Barolo.
 With just over 1,700 hectares under vine, and in a similar way to the Burgundy region, it is common for growers to cultivate one or two hectares of the many prized Barolo crus.
-You can enjoy the Barolo wines on a private Piedmont Wine Tour, organized exclusively for you by Cellar Tours

-The shift in focus to producing dry wine came in the mid 19th century when French Juliette Colbert de Maulevrier, along with French Oenologist Louis Oudart, improved the local vinification techniques.
+The shift in focus to producing dry wine came in the mid-19th century when French Juliette Colbert de Maulevrier, along with French Oenologist Louis Oudart, improved the local vinification techniques.
 Oudart’s expertise and guidance on proper cellar management enabled the Nebbiolo grape to ferment completely, thus heralding the dawn of what we know today as Barolo.
-This new, dry and elegant style of wine rapidly found favor with King Carlo Alberto di Savoia and Italian nobility, hence Barolo’s description as “the Wine of Kings” and “the King of Wines.”
+This new, dry, and elegant style of wine rapidly found favor with King Carlo Alberto di Savoia and Italian nobility, hence Barolo’s description as “the Wine of Kings” and “the King of Wines.”

 So what can the wine lover expect when enjoying a glass of Barolo?
-Typically the wines show strength, brisk acidity, and an abundance of tannin.
+Typically, the wines show strength, brisk acidity, and an abundance of tannin.
 Nebbiolo usually gives wines a moderate pomegranate red color that proceeds to develop a lovely red brick hue after 4-5 years from release (After the harvest, Barolo must age at least three years before being released, five years if Riserva).
 A young Barolo should have a complex aroma of cherries, plums, and violets.
 As the wine ages and the tannins soften, the taster can expect tar, truffles, game, and farmyard.
 Good Barolo tends to merge power with elegance effortlessly; it will have a force but also transparency of flavor reminiscent of a good Burgundy, Chambertin, perhaps?

 As with so many wine regions today, a good-natured battle is fought in Barolo between winemakers who favor tradition and those who want to produce a more modern Barolo style with softer, more accessible tannins and higher concentration.
 There is a range of different approaches to vinification and wine-making in this fascinating region.
-The essential differences revolve around the length of maceration and crucially, the portion, and kind of wood aging.
+The essential differences revolve around the length of maceration and the portion and kind of wood aging.

-Traditionally Nebbiolo was macerated for an extended period on the skins in Barolo (usually three weeks) and then aged in old Slavonian oak or chestnut tuns.
+Traditionally, Nebbiolo was macerated for an extended period on the skins in Barolo (usually three weeks) and then aged in old Slavonian oak or chestnut tuns.
 The wines would require many years for those formidable tannins to soften, often over ten years.
-The modern approach – appeared in the 1980s and became popular in the 1990s – advocates a shorter maceration and use of barrique and new French oak, leading to more vibrant, fuller, and softer wines.
+The modern approach – which appeared in the 1980s and became popular in the 1990s – advocates a shorter maceration and use of barrique and new French oak, leading to more vibrant, fuller, and softer wines.
 Barolo lovers need not worry, however, as there is a sufficient range of styles to please everyone!

 Leading Barolo producers: